Iran University of Medical Sciences • Journals

 Steps for submitting a manuscript to an IUMS journal.

-Manuscripts must be submitted via the online submission system of the chosen journal (link provided on each journal’s website).
+Manuscripts must be submitted via the online submission system of the chosen journal.
 The corresponding author should:

-5. suggest potential peer reviewers (if allowed) and declare any individuals who should not be approached because of conflicts of interest.
+- suggest potential peer reviewers where allowed and declare excluded reviewers because of conflicts of interest.

 How manuscripts are assessed and decisions are made.

 Most IUMS journals use double-blind peer review unless stated otherwise.
-The typical process includes:
+The typical process includes initial checks, editor screening, external review and editorial decision.

 Editors may seek further reviews of revised versions.
 Final decisions rest with the Editor-in-Chief or designated handling editor.